nickgamb/Obake/README.md

 **Notes:**

+* This project is built with .net core 2.2 and is fully cross platform.
 * 2019 Community was used to create the application so it is the most recomended version.
 * Obake is cross platform so Visual Studio for Windows or Mac is supported.
 * Obake can be published driectly from Visual Studio to file (for use with Linux), to AWS, to Azure, or directly to a Windows Server.